 EU nationals in the UK: how to plan your future?

-As the negotiations rumble on ahead of Britain’s official departure from the European Union (EU), one thing is certain – there are a lot of uncertainties for EU national!
+As the negotiations rumble on ahead of Britain’s official departure from the European Union (EU), one thing is certain – European Nationals are facing a lot of uncertainties!

 One of the areas in which questions are being asked is the current and future status of EU nationals who live in the UK.
 The government has reassured EU citizens that until the UK leaves the EU next year on 19 March 2019, they will continue to enjoy the same status and rights to remain in the country.
 What happens after that is dependent on a number of conditions.